If you’re looking for a job, you’d be crazy to miss setting up alerts on Google for Jobs.

-When I ran the same search on two other well-known job boards/aggregators, I got more false positives than I cared to count.
+When I ran the exact search on 2 other well-known job listing aggregators, I got a lot of false positives.

-Google for Jobs saves you time by giving you clean, actionable search results.
+Thus, Google for Jobs saves you time by giving you clean, actionable results.

 Set Up Your Alerts Now

-To the extent you search job postings for career opportunities, Google for Jobs would be my first stop.
+To the extent you search job postings, Google for Jobs would be my first stop.

 Set up your alerts and see what hits your inbox.
-Or have your ten-year-old do it for you.
-It’s that easy.
+Or have your 10-year-old do it for you; it’s that easy.

-Note that I said, “To the extent you search job postings…” just above because there is a dark side to responding to publicly posted jobs (more here).
+Note I said, “To the extent you search job postings…” just above because there is a dark side to responding to publicly posted jobs.

-I had a similar question from a LinkedIn friend that went like this:
+I had a question from a LinkedIn friend that went like this:

 “Curious as to why you say it’s awesome.
-Looks to be just a consolidation of every site that is not Indeed.
+It looks to be just a consolidation of every site that is not Indeed.
 Given that 80% of jobs are found through networking, how does this help?”

-“Great question…Even though people know the positive stats about networking, they still look at job postings.
+“Great question!
+People know the positive statistics about networking, but they still look at job postings.

 It’s uber easy to set up alerts on Google for Jobs, and it gives clean results.

-Thus, using it will minimize the amount of time people spend looking for and at job postings and free them up for networking.
+Thus, using it will minimize the amount of time people spend looking for job postings.
+And that frees them up for networking.

-Also, smart job seekers will network their way into interviews for jobs they find via Google for Jobs rather than applying online.”
+Also, savvy job seekers will network their way into interviews for jobs they find via Google for Jobs.
+They won’t apply online.”